Ingan121/ModernActiveDesktop/README.md

     * Hook fetch / XHR with fetchProxy to get AJAX sites working when force-loaded
     * Also deal with the origin header - Google, YT, etc. checks for it and returns 403.
 This also affects Wallpaper Engine or other environments with the same origin policy disabled.
 * WindowMetrics (`extra-border-size`) support for Active Desktop style DeskMovers
+* Refactor the dialog system
+    * Support being modal only to the parent window
 * More themes to add
     * Windows 3.x
         * I think it would be pretty easy, just give it flat title bars and buttons with border-radius